777arc/textbook/content/noise.rst

 Some common errors people will run into when new to dB are:

 1. Using nature log instead of log base 10, because most programming language's log() function is actually the natural log.
 2. Forgetting to include the dB when expressing a number or labeling an axis.
-If we are in dB we need to idenitify it somewhere.
+If we are in dB we need to identify it somewhere.
 3. When you're in dB you add/subtract values instead of multiplying/dividing, e.g.:

 .. image:: ../_static/db.PNG